Silaex/fun_work/README.md

 Programming is to enjoy and building things you want.
 Not doing things that MUST be useful and bringing money...

-If you're a company: I would be happy to help if the project that you want me to work on is as interesting and challenging (of/that/than??? idk) my english
+If you're a company: I would be happy to help if the project that you want me to work on is as interesting and challenging as my english